 Levko Revutsky was born in 1889 in Irzhavets; today, it is Chernihiv Oblast, Ukraine.
 He came from a well-educated family, and Levko’s mother started to teach him the piano at age 5.
-When he was ten years old, he was already very skilled in improvisation at the piano, and he seemed to have a perfect pitch.
-They nicknamed him “Tuning fork.”
+When he was ten years old, he was already very skilled in improvisation at the piano and seemed to have a perfect pitch.
+They nicknamed him “Tuning Fork.”

-In 1903 he started to study the piano with Mykola Lysenko.
-In 1907 he began his studies at the University for mathematics and physics.
+In 1903, he started to study the piano with Mykola Lysenko.
+In 1907, he began his studies at the University for mathematics and physics.
 A year later, he also entered law school.
-From 1911 he entered the music school and, after that, the newly opened Kyiv Conservatory, where he studied composition with Glière.
+In 1911, he entered the music school and, after that, the newly opened Kyiv Conservatory, where he studied composition with Glière.

 It is not always obvious to see where someone’s influences come from.
 In Levko Revutsky’s piano music, I can hear influences from Scriabin, particularly Scriabin’s middle period.
 But Revutsky also made a huge contribution as a transcriber of Ukrainian folk songs.
 He transcribed about 120 of them.

 Revutsky is one of my favorite Ukrainian piano composers.
 A mix of a traditional music language and modernism.
-Very sophisticated music and so beautiful.
-Hear the influence of Scriabin in these Two Preludes op.
-7.
+It is very sophisticated music and so beautiful.
+Hear the influence of Scriabin in this ‘ Two Preludes op.
+7′.

 Sergei Prokofiev (1891–1953)